Graphics by KG Fonts

 - At the beginning of your demo lesson, announce your objective for the lesson to the students (ie. “Today we are going to learn about making inferences from a complex text”).
 This sets the stage for what is to come and students know what they are being held accountable for during the lesson.
 Throughout the lesson, make sure to mention the objective to remind students what they are working towards.
 It also is encouraged to end your lesson by having students demonstrate their mastery with the objective, starting with restating the objective in their own words in some form or fashion.

 - Be sure to plan your demo lesson so that you can show a full lesson cycle even though its only 20 minutes or so.
-[This Lesson Plan Checklist resource might help as well as this Lesson Plan Outline freebie.]
 This means you want to have an opening, direct instruction (I Do), guided practice (We Do), independent practice (You Do), and a closure.
 This allows schools to see that you know what is included in an effective lesson, that you can manage your time to get through the required material, and that you are the leader in the classroom.
 Keep your direct instruction short and sweet, but clear for students to follow so that they can engage with you on guided practice before trying on their own with independent practice.
 Also, discussion is a great way to close out the lesson.

 - Schools are thinking, “does this teacher know her stuff?” and “can he/she explain it in child friendly way?”